samuelarogbonlo/dot_escrow/docs/project_details.md

    - Smart contract verifies fund availability and transfers USDT from client wallet
    - Funds are locked in the escrow contract with specific release conditions
    - Both parties receive confirmation of successful fund locking
-   - Timelock safety mechanism activated (default: 90 days)
+   - Timelock reference for dispute escalation (default: 90 days for guidance)

 3. **Work Execution and Verification**
    - Freelancer performs work according to agreement terms